oussama-gadria/oussama-gadria/README.md

-My name is Oussama Gadria, I'm 22 years old and I'm a second-year Computer Science Engineering student at (ESPRIT) in Tunisia.<br>I am completely passionate about frontend and backend development.
+My name is Oussama Gadria, I'm 22 years old and I'm a third Computer Science Engineering student at (ESPRIT) in Tunisia.<br>I am completely passionate about frontend and backend development.

 ## 🙋‍♂️ About Me